 The clinical endpoint of the study was to assess whether episodes of PF and/or other thromboembolic events were treated effectively, effectively with complications, or not treated effectively.
 Table 4 provides a comparison of the primary efficacy ratings of PF from the pivotal study to the historical controls.
 Inadequate data is available for treatment of WISN.

-Table 4: Comparison of Primary Efficacy Ratings of Episodes of Purpura Fulminans in the
+Table 4: Comparison of Primary Efficacy Rating of Episodes of Purpura

-Protein C Concentrate (Human) Pivotal Study of Historical Controls
+Fulminans in the Protein C Concentrate (Human) Pivotal Study of

 |Protein C Concentrate (Human)||Historical Controls|

 |Effective with Complication||1||5.6||7||33.3|

 Of 18 episodes of PF (6 severe, 11 moderate, 1 mild) treated with CEPROTIN for the primary efficacy rating, 17 (94.4%) were rated as effective, and 1 (5.6%) was rated as effective with complications; none (0%) were rated not effective.
 When compared with the efficacy ratings for 21 episodes of PF (historical control group), subjects with severe congenital protein C deficiency were more effectively treated with CEPROTIN than those treated with modalities such as fresh frozen plasma or conventional anticoagulants.

 Table 5 provides a summary of the secondary treatment ratings for treatment of skin lesions and other thrombotic episodes from part one of the study.